 The resulting reduction in the positioning uncertainty leads to significant improvements in the target sensitivity.
-Acoustic ultra-short baseline communication (USBL) is used to establish the exact receiver positions.
-The OBEMS integrated a USBL transponder from Sonardyne (GyroUSBL) to determine the approximately 3 m.
+5 Acoustic ultra-short baseline communication (USBL) is used to establish the exact receiver positions.
+The OBEMS integrated a USBL transponder from Sonardyne (Gyro USBL) to determine the underwater acoustic positioning, whose accuracy is approximately 1.5% of the slant distance.
+When 10 the slant distance is 2000 m, we estimate that the receiver positions obtained in this manner are accurate to approximately 3 m.
 The position of the OBEM from the EMGS is monitored by the acoustic USBL transponders.
-The accurate navigational data from the SIO OBEM were collected using a short baseline (SBL) acoustic navigation system.
-The receiver positions obtained in this manner are accurate to
+The accurate navigational data from the SIO OBEM were collected us-15 ing a short baseline (SBL) acoustic navigation system.
+The receiver positions obtained in this manner are accurate to approximately 3-5 m.
+The USBL is more convenient to install and use than the SBL, and it has sufficient accuracy.